 About Natural Edges - Woodworking Victoria BC

 Natural Edges Custom Woodwork builds Fine West Coast inspired Furniture.
-My name is Peter Cressey and first I would like to acknowledge the Coast Salish Peoples on whose lands I have lived and worked on.
-I have been in business as a woodworker in Victoria for over 17 years.
+My name is Peter Cressey and first I would like to acknowledge the Coast Salish and NuuChaNulth Peoples on whose lands I have lived and worked on.
+I have been in business as a woodworker in Victoria for over 18 years.
 I have specialized in furniture making, but have also used my knowledge and skills to work in finish carpentry, restoration of heritage houses, kitchen, bathrooms and built in cabinets and many other varied wood projects.
 One of the reasons I moved to Vancouver Island was because of the coast and forests here which I feel a deep connection and respect for.
 This I believe is reflected in my passion as a wood worker.
 By being able to combine the right materials and techniques with an understanding of the use of form and line and its place in furniture and interior design.
 My work is able to be aesthetically pleasing, durable and affordable.
 My commitment to place is also reflected in that the majority of the wood I use comes from local mills and salvage operations and wood waste from my shop is composted by a local farmer.
 I look forward to talking to you, thanks Peter.

 Types of Wood we use.